LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **DocumentAcceptedMimeTypes** (v1.22.0): defines the accepted mime types for document uploads.
 Values should be separated by comma.
 Set as null if types should not be restricted.

+* **HideMultipleDocumentNotificationViewDocumentsButton** (v1.27.0): if `true`, the `View documents` button will not be included in the pending action emails for multiple documents.
+This ensures that the email only contains links that do not require the user to log in.

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)